Wedrix/watchtower/README.md

 }
 ```

-You can use abstract types in other operations like mutations and subscriptions.
+Abstract types may be used with other operation types like Mutation and Subscription also.

 # Filtering